greg-raven/Department-21/_drafts/funnies.md

 A neophyte rider need waste no time being concerned for his horse’s welfare.
 Your horse knows all about being a horse.
 Concentrate on your own well being.

-Horses smell FEAR.
+Horses smell fear.
 Deodorant won’t help.

 ------

+---
+title: 'Special High-Intensity Training'
+author: 'Noam Sain'
+layout: post
+---

 To assure the highest levels of quality work and productivity from employees, it will be our policy to keep all employees well trained through our program of SPECIAL HIGH INTENSITY TRAINING (S.H.I.T.).
 We are trying to give employees more S.H.I.T. than anyone else.
 If you feel that you do not receive your share of S.H.I.T. on the job, please see your manager.
 You will be immediately placed at the top of the S.H.I.T.
 LIST, as our managers are especially skilled at seeing that you get all the S.H.I.T. you can handle.
 Employees who do not take their S.H.I.T. will be placed in DEPARTMENTAL EMPLOYEE EVALUATION PROGRAMS (D.E.E.P.
 S.H.I.T.).
 Those who fail to take D.E.E.P.
 S.H.I.T. seriously will have to go to EMPLOYEE ATTITUDE TRAINING (E.A.T.
 S.H.I.T.).
 Since our managers took S.H.I.T. before they were promoted, they don’t have to do S.H.I.T. anymore, and are full of S.H.I.T. already.
 If you are full of S.H.I.T., you may be interested in a job training others.
 We can add your name to our BASIC UNDERSTANDING LECTURE LIST (B.U.L.L.S.H.I.T.).
 Those who are full of B.U.L.L.
 S.H.I.T. will get the S.H.I.T. jobs, and can apply for promotion to DIRECTOR OF INTENSITY PROGRAMMING (D.I.P.S.H.I.T.).